rtcharity/resources.eahub.org/content/events/guide.md

 For smaller events, arrive about 20-30 minutes early to set up signs, audio-visual equipment, refreshments and troubleshoot any issues.
 For more formal events or those with more than 25 attendees, try to arrive approximately an hour in advance to set up.

 For all events, remember to be visible by putting up direction signs.
-Having large banners (samples available <a target="_blank" href="/graphics/editable-graphics/#banners">here</a>) outside of the venue works very well.
+Having large banners (<a target="_blank" href="/graphics/editable-graphics/#banners">see our samples</a>) outside of the venue works very well.
 If you’re in a public space, display EA-related objects and tell the floor-staff where to direct people who ask about the ‘effective altruism group'.
 Some group organisers wear EA t-shirts, others place EA signs or books on the table.

 Create a checklist of things to bring and tasks to do and share it with co-organisers.